Rubaya mines: History

 Before the First Congo War, the site was controlled by the Congolese state owned company SAKIMA.
 Mines in the Rubaya area were controlled by several armed groups during the conflict period, including Rally for Congolese Democracy–Goma, March 23 Movement, and National Congress for the Defence of the People (CNDP).
 A central figure in the mines is Édouard Mwangachuchu, an ethnic Tutsi landowner who fled the DRC in the mid-1990s in the midst of ethnic violence encouraged by the Mobutu Sese Seko administration.

 Returning to the DRC from asylum in the United States, Mwangachuchu went into the mining business with Robert Sussman, an American physician.
 Mwangachuchu first acquired an exploration permit for the site in 1999, under the company Mwangachuchu Hizi International (MHI).
 The company acquired an exploitation permit in 2006, and the company was later renamed to SMB.

 In 2013, SMB signed an agreement with a local collective of artisanal miners, the Coopérative des Exploitants Artisanaux Miniers de Masisi (COOPERAMMA) that allowed the diggers onto the property in exchange for SMB holding a monopoly on buying coltan extracted from the area.
-Mwangachuchu is the president of the National Congress for the Defence of the People, a Tutsi-aligned former militia, whereas COOPERAMMA president Robert Seninga is associated with the Hutu-aligned Mai-Mai Nyatura.
+Mwangachuchu is the president of the National Congress for the Defence of the People, a Tutsi-aligned former militia.
+COOPERAMMA president Robert Seninga is associated with the Hutu-aligned Mai-Mai Nyatura.

 In May 2013, a landslide occurred at Koyi-Rubaya, killing about 100 artisanal miners.
 MONUSCO visited the site of the disaster and advised local authorities to ban further artisanal mining in the area.

 MHI was one of the first mines to apply for certification from the Federal Institute for Geosciences and Natural Resources.
-They also joined the iTSCi traceability program in 2014.
+They joined the iTSCi traceability program in 2014.
 In January 2019, SMB announced the mine would be leaving the ITSCI certification scheme, citing the cost of the program.
 In its place, the mine began using a system of digital tracking devised by the Berlin-based RCS Global.

 Despite regulations aimed at preventing conflict, the mine is subject to violence between COOPERAMMA and police hired by SMB to prevent smuggling of coltan out of the mines.
 Three people were killed in a 2020 incident, with SMB and COOPERAMA giving strongly diverging accounts of the circumstances.
-In response to concerns about the violence, RCS Global advocated for companies to continue sourcing from the mines, saying SMB was implementing changes to address the problems, and that insecurity could get worse if the mines were cut out of supply chains.
+In response to concerns about the violence, RCS Global advocated for companies to continue sourcing from the mines, saying SMB were implementing changes to address the problems, and that insecurity could get worse if the mines were cut out of supply chains.

 A UN Group of Experts on the DRC report submitted in June 2021 presented evidence of armed fighting and weapon distributions in Rubaya's coltan mines.